Kerry Rosser explains why she doesn’t ask her kids to apologise – and maybe you shouldn’t either!

 The sorry in my house had become a case of #SorryNotSorry.

-I also stopped asking for sorrys when I realized they rarely made the injured or wronged party feel any better.
+I also stopped asking for sorrys when I realised they rarely made the injured or wronged party feel any better.

 Imagine another adult hurt you.
 Would a sarcastic or snarled sorry make you think ‘oh ok that’s alright then’?
 Not likely.
 And it rarely makes children feel better either.
 Even at a young age they can spot a phony.
 I think too often the apology is to make us, the responsible adults, feel better.